Angels Flight will be closed on December 11th, 12th and 13th for planned maintenance. We are sorry for any inconvenience this may cause.

-For just 50 cents (or 25 cents for holders of valid Metro Passes) you can board one of the two orange and black incline railway cars and ride "The Shortest Railway in the World."
-This funicular dates back to 1901, when Bunker Hill was one of the most fashionable neighborhoods in Los Angeles and the cars, Olivet and Sinai, ferried prominent citizens up and down the steep slope between Hill and Olive streets.
+In 1901, Bunker Hill was one of the most fashionable neighborhoods in Los Angeles, and the cars, Olivet and Sinai, ferried riders up and down the steep slope between Hill and Olive Streets, adjoining the Third Street Tunnel.
 The beloved landmark was dismantled for “urban renewal” of the area in 1969.
-In the early 1990s, the Railway was refurbished and relocated a half-block south, reopening adjacent to California Plaza in 1996.
+In the early 1990s, the Railway was refurbished and relocated a half-block south from its original location, reopening adjacent to California Plaza in 1996.
 As short as it is (298 feet), Angels Flight® is an essential Los Angeles experience.

 Explorable 3-D scan of Angels Flight Railway by Craig Sauer.